error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Segmented_Spacetime_and_the_Origin_of_Molecular_Zones_in_Expanding_Nebulae.docx.md

 4.2 Broken Reciprocity

 In
-ordinary general relativity, two observers related by gravitational redshift remain reciprocal: Each sees the other’s clock as slowed symmetrically once proper corrections are applied.
+ordinary General Relativity (GR) (GR), two observers related by gravitational redshift remain reciprocal: Each sees the other’s clock as slowed symmetrically once proper corrections are applied.
 In a segmented
 medium, this reciprocity breaks down.
 The nested sub-metric  evolves under a different temporal